neelamprotiviti/SPFX-react-webpart/README.md

 * To Edit/Remove, go to same page again and Use **Activate** or **Deactivate**.
 * Only Users with Manage Web permission will be able to access web part and add/modify references.

-### High level design of Solution

-* SPFx solution with 2 components 1.
-SPFx Web part 2.
-SPFx Extension Application Customizer
-* Disables Automatic activation of SPFx extension when app is installed.
-* React based solution
-* Register Custom action with ClientSideComponentId of Extension component
-* Passes parameters to Extension with ClientSideComponentProperties